 The other plus is that they are filled with healthy ingredients including oats, rice, ground flaxseed, and spices.

 I like my breakfast sausage on a “biscuit” – so I plopped my sausage on one of Sammi’s Bakery’s Millet and Flax Seed Dinner Rolls (I find them at Erma’s in Clear Lake).
 The roll turned out to be the perfect size.
 The sausage is also delicious on an Ezekiel’s English Muffin.
 Pile on a little yellow mustard, and it’s a winner.

-For a special treat, whip up a small batch of Sweet Chili Mustard Sauce and slather it on.
+For a special treat, whip up a small batch of Sweet Chili Mustard Sauce (courtesy of The Vegan 8) and slather it on.

 Vegan Breakfast Sausage

 - 1 cup cooked brown rice

 - 3⁄4 cup rolled oats

 - 3 tablespoons water

 - 1 teaspoon molasses